 We analyzed available supplement plans by state.
-To learn more about the most popular plans in your state, visit our plans by State, select your state from the drop-down menu, and click on “Supplement Plans.”
+You can learn more about Medigap and other Medicare insurance plan rates by visiting our plans by state page and selecting your state from the drop-down menu.

-If you don’t enroll during your open enrollment period, you may have to pay more to get a plan and insurance companies can deny you coverage for health conditions.
+If you don’t enroll during your Medigap Open Enrollment Period, you may have to pay more to get a plan, and insurance companies can deny you coverage for health conditions.

 Below are three examples of open enrollment periods that may apply, depending on your situation.

 Example #1: You turn 65 next year on March 9 and plan to sign up for Part B right away.

 Your Medigap open enrollment period begins March 1 (the month you turn 65)—as long as you enroll in Part B during your Initial Enrollment Period.

 Example #2: You turned 65 one month ago and haven’t signed up for Part B.

 Your open enrollment period begins the first of the month that you enroll in Part B. Note that your Part B Initial Enrollment Period ends three months after your 65th birthday month.
 If you miss this period, you’ll pay a penalty to sign up for Part B later—and risk losing federal protections for enrolling in a Medigap Plan.